mkaminaga/Test4Qiita/README.md

 # Test4Qiita
-Sample programs for article of qiita.
+  Sample software for article of qiita.

+## License
+  This software is released under the MIT License, see LICENSE.